FSU Community Supervisor Resources

 - Evaluation Report/Treatment Plan

-My graduate student is employed at this site.
-Can he/she receive pay for the time spent earning clock hours?
-If a student's practicum placement is also his/her place of employment, please know, as far as FSU is concerned, the student can continue to earn money while earning clock hours.
+- If a student's practicum placement is also his/her place of employment, please know, as far as FSU is concerned, the student can continue to earn money while earning clock hours.
 Keep in mind, to count the student's time with a client/patient as a clock hour, he/she must receive the appropriate level of supervision as outlined by ASHA for graduate students (commensurate with the student's knowledge, skills, and experience; must not be less than 25% of the student's total contact with each client/patient; and must take place periodically throughout the practicum; supervisor must remain on site during non-supervised time).

 Can you clarify what is meant by "Time On Site" vs "Clock Hours"?